9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 Not too bad.
-Clicking through to the `Prettify` module itself, we see the actual source of the program, marked up in bold yellow for code that wasn\'t tested, and code that was executed simply bold.
+Clicking through to the `Prettify` module itself, we see the actual source of the program, marked up in bold yellow for code that wasn't tested, and code that was executed simply bold.

 It is important to remove the old .tix file after you make modifications or an error will occur as HPC tries to combine the statistics from